oscarg111/CGame-from-scratch/readme.md

 To update the github, add the files, commit changes, and push to origin.
 This can all be done with this command:

-git add . && git commit -m "Your commit message here" && git push origin main
+git add . && git commit -m "Changes made" && git push origin main

 ### Note: